PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/ComputerVision/ComputerVisionHyperparameterTuning.md

 <iframe width="896" height="504" src="https://www.youtube-nocookie.com/embed/IHZwWFHWa-w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 *Video 4.
-Gradient descent, how neural networks learn | Chapter 2, Deep learning.*
+Gradient descent, how neural networks learn, Chapter 2, Deep learning.*

 ### 3.3 Momentum

 > Training a neural network can be made easier with the addition of history to the weight update.
 Specifically, an exponentially weighted average of the prior updates to the weight can be included when the weights are updated.
 This change to stochastic gradient descent is called 'momentum' and adds inertia to the update procedure, causing many past updates in one direction to continue in that direction in the future ([Source](https://machinelearningmastery.com/learning-rate-for-deep-learning-neural-networks/)).

 __Okay, that sounds rather complex...
-Luckily, the intuition behind the hyperparameter momentum is quite straight forward:__
+Luckily, the intuition behind the hyperparameter momentum is quite straight forward.__

-Imagine that you are trying to push a heavy box across the floor.
-If you push it with a constant force, it will take a long time to move it across the floor.
-However, if you push it with a constant force, but you also give it a little push in the direction that it is already moving, it will move much faster.

-For a more in-depth explanation, watch the following video by the famous AI researcher [Geoffrey Hinton](https://research.google/people/GeoffreyHinton/):
+Please, watch the following video by the famous AI researcher [Geoffrey Hinton](https://research.google/people/GeoffreyHinton/):

 <iframe width="896" height="504" src="https://www.youtube-nocookie.com/embed/LdkkZglLZ0Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>